huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Cassandra.md

       sftp-config:
         username: 'cassandra' # if access-method is SFTP, provide sftp-username to log on to host using SFTP
         password: 'cassandra' # if access-method is SFTP, provide sftp-password to log on to host using SFTP
-        port: 22 # if access-method is SFTP, provide port on which SFTP service is runnning.
+        port: 22 # if access-method is SFTP, provide port on which SFTP service is running

     username: 'cassandra'
     password: 'cassandra'